 Adjective clauses (or relative clauses) are a type of subordinate clause that act as adjectives.

 The whole clause does the job of an adjective.
-I'll show you what I mean with some examples below.

 Take a look at this sentence: